saiskee/project-elena/README.md

 	- Bike
 	- Walk
 - A colored route that shows you the parts of the route with steepest ascent _(colored in red)_

+Just input a start destination and end destination and generate your route with <b>your</b> preferences